soniaturcotte/soniaturcotte.com/digital-garden/reading-groups.md

 - ‘Nothing Comes Without Its World’: Thinking with Care by María Puig de la Bellacasa
 - Introduction, *The Government of Beans* by Kregg Hetherington
-- Part 1, *Wayward Lives, Beautiful Experiments* by Sadiya Hartman
+- Part 1, *Wayward Lives, Beautiful Experiments* by Saidiya Hartman
 - Introduction, *Abolition Geography* by Ruth Wilson Gilmore
 - Introduction, *Azadi* by Arundhati Roy
 - Ch 4, *Life Besides Itself* &nbsp;by Lisa Stevenson